EIM Helps Manufacturers Streamline Backward Traceability, Drive Quality Management and Ensure Regulatory Compliance Across the Supply Chain

 Keeping track of thousands upon thousands of test certificates – as well as providing fast and easy access to them — has presented a document management challenge for the company.
 After wrestling with this challenge for years, the company now uses an EIM system to manage the process.
 EIM has given Brown McFarlane a paperless and more streamlined approach to certificate management, allowing its team to work more efficiently and reduce operating costs.
 And whereas previously the company had several people assigned to certificate management to keep up with demand, by digitizing and automating the process with its EIM solution, these Brown McFarlane employees now have more time to work on other aspects of the business.

-Audit Trails: The ability to organize, capture and recall up-to-date documentation, training and manufacturing processes demands time-stamped audit trails.
-To meet these requirements, EIM solutions organize and manage all quality-related documents and associated processes with complete version history, security, workflow and publishing.
-This feature is particularly important to manufacturers in heavily regulated industries, where proof of compliance is both stringent and on- going.
+The ability to organize, capture and recall up-to-date documentation, training and manufacturing processes demands time-stamped audit trails.
+To meet these requirements, EIM solutions organise and manage all quality-related documents and associated processes with complete version history, security, workflow, and publishing.
+This feature is particularly important to manufacturers in heavily regulated industries, where proof of compliance is both stringent and on-going.For more information on how we can help your organisation please email: firstname.lastname@example.org or visit www.documentmanagementsoftware.com.au